Emanuel-Boaventura/Emanuel-Boaventura/README.md

 ## About me 👇

-Full Stack Developer with a focus on Front-End and 2 years of experience in the field, using React with Next.js, Tailwind, and Node.js on the back-end.
-I've developed applications that store individual registrations in services, allowing users to view the data of registered individuals for their control and management.
-Additionally, they provide graphical representations of registrations to facilitate understanding of the quantity and characteristics of registered individuals.
+I am a Fullstack developer with experience in all areas, Frontend, Backend and mobile development.
+Specialized in building applications based on JavaScript using TypeScript.
+The main frameworks I use are: React and Next.js on the front end, Node.js with Express, NestJS and AdonisJS on the back end, and React Native with Expo for mobile development.

 ## 🔭 Techs
+- JavaScript and TypeScript.
+- React, Next.js and AngularJS.
+- Mantine, Material UI, Radix Themes, Chakra UI, Shadcn, SASS, Tailwindcss, Styled Components and CSS Modules.
+- Recharts and ApexCharts.
+- Storybook.
+- SWR and React Query.
+- Jest and React Testing Library.
+- NodeJS, Expressm NestJS and AdonisJS.
+- Yup, Zod and VineJS.
-- ReactJS, NextJS, TypeScript and NodeJS
+- MyQSL, PostgreSQL and MongoDB.
+- Docker.
-- Tailwind, Mantine, Sass and styled-components.
+- Git, Github and GitLab.
-- MongoDB and MySql
+- React Native and Expo.

 ## 🌱 I intend to learn
 - Ruby
 - Elixir
+- Vue.js